 Cancellation – If you have an appointment, this time is reserved exclusively for you.
 In the event that you must cancel your appointment, we require a 24-hour cancellation notice in advance for services.

-We want to provide the best relaxation atmosphere for our clients.
-Thank you for your understanding.
+provide the best relaxation atmosphere for our clients.
+Thank you for your

 Permanent Makeup Done by Another Technician – Recoloring permanent makeup done previously by anyone else is not “just a touch-up” since it is not the original work of our Provider.
 Therefore, fees start at the new permanent makeup prices.
 Two or more appointments may be necessary to achieve and complete most permanent makeup correction procedures.